Every Time I Die

 Every Time I Die was an American metalcore band from Buffalo, New York, formed in 1998.
-For most of the band's career, the line-up was centred on brothers Keith (vocals) and Jordan Buckley (guitar), as well as rhythm guitarist Andy Williams with bassist Stephen Micciche being in the band for a collective 15 of the bands 24 years.
+For most of the band's career, the line-up was centred on brothers Keith (vocals) and Jordan Buckley (guitar), as well as rhythm guitarist Andy Williams, with bassist Stephen Micciche also being in the band for a cumulative 15 of the band's 24 years.
 After spending the first decade of their career on the Ferret Music label, they signed with Epitaph Records in 2008 and remained there until their split in early 2022.
 Every Time I Die released nine studio albums, with their final album Radical being released in October 2021.

 The band garnered acclaim for their energetic and intense live shows, as well as their constantly evolving sound – with Kerrang! noting that the band "shaped the cutting edge of modern metalcore."

 History

 Early years, The Burial Plot Bidding War and Last Night in Town (1998–2000)

-The band was established by Jordan Buckley, Andy Williams and Michael Novak.
-They added Keith Buckley on vocals and bassist John McCarthy.
-They played their first show in Hamilton, Ontario.
+Every Time I Die was founded in 1998 by Jordan Buckley, Andy Williams and Michael Novak.
+The unit recruited vocalist Keith Buckley and bassist John McCarthy.
+The group's first performance was a Canadian date, held in Hamilton, Ontario.

-In their first short tour covering the Buffalo, New York and Toronto, Ontario, Canada vicinity, the band met Goodfellow Records producer Chris Logan, who released the band's debut EP The Burial Plot Bidding War in December 1999.
+In their first short tour covering the Buffalo, New York, and Toronto, Ontario, Canada vicinity, the band met Goodfellow Records producer Chris Logan, who released the band's debut EP The Burial Plot Bidding War in December 1999.
 The band also contributed an exclusive song to Redstar Records' Various Artists compilation The Sound and the Fury, released in October 1999.

-The following year, Aaron Ratajczak replaced McCarthy as bassist and the band entered Zing Studios in Westfield, Massachusetts to begin recording their debut full length for Ferret Records in January 2001.
+The following year, Aaron Ratajczak replaced McCarthy as bassist and the band entered Zing Studios in Westfield, Massachusetts, to begin recording their debut full length for Ferret Records in January 2001.

 The band released Last Night In Town on August 14, 2001, and embarked on an east coast tour with Killswitch Engage in support.
 That same year Stephen Micciche, of Kid Gorgeous replaced Ratajczak as bassist.